 Exercise 5.3 — Adding spatial features

 Inspect the class balance in y_train_px.
 If one class dominates, the classifier may be biased toward it.
-Try passing class_weight='balanced' — wait, does KNeighborsClassifier support that?
-Look at the scikit-learn docs and suggest an alternative strategy.
+Try passing class_weight='balanced' to Logistic Regression and Random Forest and rerun the test-set evaluation.
+Does the rebalanced classifier help cytoplasm Dice without hurting nucleus Dice?
+Which classifier benefits most?
+KNeighborsClassifier does not accept class_weight — look at the scikit-learn docs and suggest an alternative strategy that achieves the same effect.